How a Speech Pathologist Can Help with Life After a Brain Injury

 A person who has an ABI may have difficulty with only a few areas of communication, whereas others may be left with no effective form of communication to express their wants and needs at all.
 An ABI may also leave an individual with eating and drinking difficulties which can cause them to cough and choke when eating and drinking.
 This can lead to greater health concerns if not treated appropriately.

-How Can Speech Pathology Help?
+How Can Speech Pathology Help with Life After a Brain Injury?

 It can feel as though your world has come crashing down after having a brain injury.
 This is where we, as Speech Pathologists, become involved!
 At SpeechEase, we work with all individuals who have had an ABI, meaning we see adults with communication and swallowing concerns (we aren’t just all about the children!)
 We help our adult clients by assessing their current skills, formulating goals in conjunction with them, implementing therapy, tracking progress and evaluating outcomes.